sirknival/sirknival.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Interested in robotics, scouts, adventures, running and primarily in mountains.**Thinks in oeuvres.**
+subtitle: Interested in robotics, scouts, adventures, running and primarily in mountains. <br> <b>Thinks in oeuvres.</b>

 profile:
   align: right